TATUMGAMES/TG-MIKROS-SDK-unity-package/README.md

             }
             else if(statusType == STATUS_TYPE.ERROR)
             {
-                // Error occured during player rating submission }
+                // Error occurred during player rating submission }
             else
             {
-                // other StatusCode that is related to other types of errors.
+                // Other StatusCode that is related to other types of errors }
-            }
         });
     },